Deep River Boys: Musical career

 The group began at Hampton Institute, now known as Hampton University in Hampton, Virginia.
 Initial success came about through their winning a talent competition on the radio which, in turn, led to further radio and stage appearances.
 During World War II, they toured extensively for the USO entertaining US troops abroad.
 In 1952, their song "Recess in Heaven" became their first hit.
 They also toured with Bill "Bojangles" Robinson.

 In 1950, they left for Canada where they had a long engagement in Montreal.
 Upon return, they appeared on TV on The Ed Sullivan Show and The Milton Berle Show.
 They then left for another long engagement in Philadelphia.
 Early that year, they recorded "Solid as a Rock" with the Count Basie Orchestra.
-In July, they also recorded a version of "Tuxedo Junction" with the Erskine Hawkins, the composer of the tune.
+In July, they also recorded a version of "Tuxedo Junction" with Erskine Hawkins, the composer of the tune.
 Then, they left for England where they embarked upon a 10-week engagement at the London Palladium.
 Whilst there they received a citation naming them as the "Most popular entertainers of American troops in England".

-Despite their success in England and in Canada, their records were not selling well in the US so left their former record company RCA and signed for the smaller company Beacon Records.
-But, even with the promotional efforts of Joe Davis, the owner of Beacon, their record sales are still disappointing so they re-signed with RCA.
-Surprisingly in 1954, they are back with Beacon.
+Despite their success in England and in Canada, their records were not selling well in the US, so they left their former record company, RCA, and signed for a smaller company, Beacon Records.
+However, even with the promotional efforts of Joe Davis, the owner of Beacon, their record sales were still disappointing, so they re-signed with RCA; despite this in 1954, they were back with Beacon.
 They also performed with Count Basie, Fats Waller, Charlie Christian and Thelma Carpenter.
+In December 1956, they had a hit on the UK Singles Chart with "That's Right", which reached number 29.